Textualize/textual/docs/blog/posts/looking-for-help.md

-to help than *"I ran this code I'm posting here, and I expected this particular outcome, and I expected it because I'd read this particular thing in the docs and had comprehended it to mean this, but instead the outcome was this exception here, and I'm a but stuck -- can someone offer some pointers?"*
+to help than *"I ran this code I'm posting here, and I expected this particular outcome, and I expected it because I'd read this particular thing in the docs and had comprehended it to mean this, but instead the outcome was this exception here, and I'm a bit stuck -- can someone offer some pointers?"*

 The former approach means there often ends up having to be a back and forth